Temples to Visit During Chardham Yatra in Uttarakhand | Epic Yatra

 Deity: Lord Vishnu

-The Badrinath Temple is the most important temple within Chardham Yatra Package From Delhi, hence millions of devotees visit this temple each year.
-BADRINATH SANSKRIT-Miracle of nature Located between the Nar and Narayan mountain ranges, the temple lies along the banks of the river Alaknanda.
-It is said that Lord Vishnu meditated under a Badri tree (a berry tree) for thousands of years; thus the temple is named after it.
+Badrinath Temple is the major temple as part of the Chardham Yatra Package From Delhi and that’s why there are millions of pilgrims who visit this temple every year.
+Badrinath sanskrit-Miracle of nature Situated between the Nar and Narayan mountain ranges, along the banks of the river Alaknanda.
+According to the myth, Lord Vishnu had meditated for thousands of years under a badri tree (berry tree).

-While Chardham Yatra Package From Delhi is centred on the four main shrines, several other sacred sites are also visited as part of the journey.
+While the Chardham Yatra Package from Kolkata focuses on the four main shrines, pilgrims also visit several other sacred places along their journey.
 These include: